titus-ong/chordparser/README.rst

    :target: https://pypi.org/pypi/chordparser
    :alt: downloads

-chordparser aims to parse chord notation and provide harmonic analysis of chords based on keys and scales.
+chordparser aims to act as a framework for harmonic analysis of chords based on keys and scales.
 This helps in understanding how each chord functions, and allows for the conversion to roman numeral chord notation.

+Musical classes have been grouped into Notes, Keys, Scales, Chords and Romans as the foundation for analysing chords.
+Chord notation can be parsed as string input and converted to Chords, which have been built on the other classes.

-The parser can be used to analyse the following chords: diatonic chords, mode mixture/ borrowed chords (from other modes), secondary dominant chords (e.g. V/V), secondary leading tone chords.
+The Parser is a one-stop shop for creating, manipulating and analysing the musical classes.
+It can be used to analyse the following chords: diatonic chords, mode mixture/ borrowed chords (from other modes), secondary dominant chords (e.g. V/V), secondary leading tone chords.

+chordparser can be incorporated into Songbooks easily with its ability to transpose chords correctly.
+Check out the `Colab notebook <https://colab.research.google.com/drive/1T5WcH2WMHqpqbJrzxDt_Mg03lw1aXho7?usp=sharing>`_ on how you can do that and perform more advanced manipulation with other functions available in chordparser.

 -------
 Install